 Months of entry

-No previous experience in studying Scottish literature is required.
-Leading Scottish writers and critics feature prominently in assigned reading, as do theorists of cultural modernity.
+No previous experience in studying Scottish Literature is required.
+Leading Scottish writers and critics feature prominently in assigned reading, alongside key insights from book history, literary criticism and political theory.

 Information for international students